marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 It builds an acoustic model of durations in the database using the program "wagon" from the Edinburgh Speech tools.

 **F0CARTTrainer**
-It builds acoustic models of F0 like DurationCARTTrainer.
+It builds acoustic models of F0 values like DurationCARTTrainer.
 It uses "wagon" and the files produced by PhoneUnitfileWriter and PhoneFeatureFileWriter.

 ### <a name="step9" /> 9.
 Unit Selection Files